OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

   design and develop dynamic documentation tools;

-- Participate in designing and implementing a component architecture for the SageMath ecosystem, as a fundation for Virtual Research Environments such as SageMathCloud;
+- Participate in designing and implementing a component architecture for the SageMath ecosystem, as a foundation for Virtual Research Environments such as SageMathCloud;

 - Participate actively in regular international development and